jmpinit/homepage/_posts/2024-12-14-designing-a-pcr-thermocycler-pt-1.md

 ![](/assets/pcr-thermocycler-heatblock-heater-sensor.jpg)

-I crudely attached an MCP9808 digital temperature sensor to the bottom with polyimide tape.
-It's accurate to about 0.25C across the temperature range relevant for PCR.
+I crudely attached an MCP9808 digital temperature sensor breakout board to the bottom with polyimide tape.
+It's accurate to about +/-0.25C across the temperature range relevant for PCR.
 For the final design I am planning to integrate it into the heater PCB.

 ![](/assets/pcr-thermocycler-prototype-mech.jpg)